BugraAS/landuse-classifier/README.md

 # landuse-classifier

 Land use classification from satellite images with sci-kit learn.
 Made as a part of CENG463 in AYBU.
+(This classifier is made as a part of this Kaggle competition)[https://www.kaggle.com/competitions/ayb-ceng463-machine-learning-project-fall-2022]

 - Navigate using the headers.
 For example in google colab you can jump to a line by clicking on the header in `contents` tab